Garden leave: Conditions

-This practice is often used to prevent an employee from taking with them up-to-date (and perhaps sensitive) information when they leave their current employer, especially when they are very likely leaving to join a competitor.
-In jurisdictions where employee non-compete clauses are legal, the practice is used to maintain the effectiveness of such clauses.
-This is also sometimes used when an employee position is no longer needed during the notice period.
-Sometimes, the practice is used to avoid careless work or sabotage by an uninterested or disaffected employee, or when an employer wishes to imply that is the case.
+Garden leave benefits the employer by preventing the employee from taking with them up-to-date (and perhaps sensitive) information when they leave, especially when they are very likely leaving to join a competitor.
+In jurisdictions where employee non-compete clauses are legal, it is used to maintain the effectiveness of such clauses.
+It is sometimes used when an employee is no longer needed.
+Sometimes, it is used to avoid careless work, sabotage, or toxic workplace behavior by a disaffected employee.

+Examples

+When Amazon laid off tens of thousands of employees in late 2025 and early 2026, it gave them a 90-day non-working notice period with full salary, benefits, and stock vesting.
+In addition, they received severance package and other benefits.

+When Goldman Sachs laid off 1300–1800 employees in 2024, employees were offered 30–90 days of garden leave, depending on their seniority and their place of employment.

 Etymology

 The term originated in the British civil service, where employees had the right to request special leave for exceptional purposes.
-"Gardening leave" became a euphemism for "suspended" as an employee who was formally suspended pending an investigation into their conduct would often request to be out of the office on special leave instead.

 The term came to widespread public attention in 1986 when it was used in the BBC sitcom Yes, Prime Minister episode "One of Us", in which a character potentially involved with a Russian spy is threatened with "gardening leave".

 Other uses

-The term can also refer to the case of an employee sent home pending disciplinary proceeding, when they are between projects, or when, as a result of publicity, their presence at work is considered counterproductive.
-It has also been used in British football in regard to staff such as the team manager.
+The term can also refer to the case of an employee between projects, or when, as a result of publicity, their presence at work is considered counterproductive.
+It has also been used in British football and Formula One in regard to management staff.